 Follow the same line handling practices with roller-furling jibs.
 Maintain light hand-tension on the furling line as the sail comes out, and keep a light hold on the jib sheet as the sail is being furled in.
 Also, it is recommended to be on a broad reach while furling the jib to reduce stress on the sail.

-The halyard tension for sails with roller-furling systems has been preset and locked in place by the MSC fleet staff.
+The halyard tension for sails with roller-furling systems has been preset and locked in place by the Modern fleet staff.
 Do not attempt to adjust the halyard tension.
 Locate the halyard clutches and inform your crew of the importance of leaving them untouched.

 Tip #3: Keep the Mainsail Off the Spreaders and Shrouds